AlexLiuSheng/FooyoTestSDK/README.md

 ### BaseMap integration

-- if u want use base map (fragment).you can add it into your layout by adding a `FooyoSDKMapFragment`
+- if u want to use base map (fragment).you can add it into your layout by adding a `FooyoSDKMapFragment`

   - in xml layout eg.